Concino Concini: Height of power

 In 1612, Concino was granted permission to build a small house connected to the Louvre through a garden, further solidifying his position at court.
 At times, he would emulate the behavior of other high-ranking figures, withdrawing to his estates or fortresses in a display of displeasure until he was summoned back into favor.
 During these periods, Leonora remained with the queen regent, ensuring their influence persisted.
 After 1613, the Concinis lived apart but maintained constant contact through letters and messengers.
 Concino's behavior grew increasingly princely.
 In 1616, Guido Bentivoglio described him as "an arrogant, proud man who scorns everyone."
 His extraordinary success bred not only envy but also hatred among many French people due to his perceived insolence.
 He maintained a bodyguard of forty men, each paid a thousand livres annually, whom he crudely referred to as his "coglioni di mille franchi" (thousand-franc balls).

 He used his only daughter (Leonora being past childbearing age) as a bargaining chip in marriage proposals, aiming for powerful alliances with the Count of Soissons, Charles II, Duke of Elbeuf, and a nephew of Minister Villeroy, negotiating a substantial dowry of 300,000 livres.
 His importance was underscored by having both a French and an Italian secretary.
 His unique manner of speech, a blend of French and Italian, was noted by Bassompierre.

 Concino's most significant promotion came unexpectedly on November 7, 1613, when he was appointed marshal of France.
 This prestigious position granted him the title of "excellence" and the privilege of being addressed as "mon cousin" by the king.
 However, Louis XIII faced criticism for being a foreigner who had never experienced battle.
 Circumstances soon forced Concino to address this criticism.
 The persistent rebellion among the French nobility led him, two years after his appointment, to take command of an army himself.
 On October 28, 1615, he successfully captured the city of Clermont-en-Beauvaisis from Henri II, Prince of Condé.
 This victory resulted in the publication of three pamphlets praising his leadership, but it also made him the primary target of the rebels' animosity.
 When Treaty of Loudun was established in March 1616, one of the terms was that Marshal d'Ancre had to surrender the citadel of Amiens.
 Concino publicly agreed through a printed open letter to the queen, and indeed followed through on his promise a few months later.
 However, in the meantime, he was granted the citadel of Caen and the title of lieutenant-governor of Normandy, demonstrating the queen's unwavering support.
 Concino's ambition remained boundless.
-He offered a substantial sum of 600,000 livres for the position of colonel generall of the Swiss Guard.
+He offered a substantial sum of 600,000 livres for the position of colonel general of the Swiss Guard.
 Rumors even circulated at court that he aspired to the highest military office of Constable of France.